xxao/pero/README.rst

 *pero* library.
 Finally, it is all now available.

-Until the full documentation is available, please see the *examples* folder or the in-code documentation of classes and functions to learn more about the *pero* library capabilities.
+Until the full documentation is available, please see the *examples* folder or in-code documentation of classes and functions to learn more about the *pero* library capabilities.

 .. code:: python